washu-tag/scout-gh-test/docs/internal/precommit.md

 ## Checkstyle (Java)

 Unfortunately, the configuration for Java code formatting and linting is less centralized.
-There is currently only one Java project in the repository, which uses a gradle plugin to run [checkstyle](https://checkstyle.sourceforge.io/).
-The configuration for checkstyle is the standard "google_checks.xml" extracted from the checkstyle library.
-As of this moment, adding other Java projects would require adding the same checkstyle plugin and gradle task configuration to the new projects, as well as adding another hook in the pre-commit [config](.pre-commit-config.yaml) to enable pre-commit formatting/linting on it.
+There are currently two Java projects in the repository, both of which use a gradle plugin to run [checkstyle](https://checkstyle.sourceforge.io/).
+The configuration for checkstyle is contained in [linting_tag_java.xml](../../linting_java_checkstyle.xml).
+The style is heavily based on Google's Java style guide, with some minor changes particularly on increasing indentation and allowing longer lines.
+As of this moment, adding other Java projects would require adding the same checkstyle plugin and gradle task configuration to the new projects, as well as adding another hook in the pre-commit
+[config](../../.pre-commit-config.yaml) to enable pre-commit formatting/linting on it.
 Additionally, unlike the previous hooks which run against only the changed files in a commit, this hook will run against the entire project.
+To make formatting changes automatically in IntelliJ, you can import
+[intellij_tag_java.xml](../../intellij_tag_java.xml) into the IDE in Settings > Editor > Code Style, and then clicking the gear icon to import the XML.
+After that, reformatting code with Code > Reformat File... (or ⌥⇧⌘L) can apply these rules to your Java code.